javascript-tutorial/en.javascript.info/1-js/4-object-basics/06-symbol/article.md

 */!*
 };
 ```
-That's because we use the value from the variable `id`, not the string "id".
+That's because we need the value from the variable `id` as the key, not the string "id".

-### Symbols are not in loop
+### Symbols skipped by for..in

 Symbolic properties do not participate in `for..in` loop.